nuxeo/FunkLoad/README.txt

   port = 8008

 Then run the bench, the report will include server stats.

-Note that you can monitor multiple hosts.
+Note that you can monitor multiple hosts and that the monitor is linux specific.

 Recording a new FunkLoad test